 Dismissing something that works when science doesn’t offer an explanation

-Religion often attracts people who would feel uncomfortable to believe that physical measurable universe is all it is.
-Science often attracts the opposite kind of person: someone who would feel extremely uncomfortable accepting the reality where physical measurable universe was not the only thing in existence.
+Religion often attracts people who would feel uncomfortable believing that the physical measurable universe is all it is.
+Science often attracts the opposite kind of person: someone who would feel extremely uncomfortable accepting the reality where the physical measurable universe was not the only thing in existence.

-When this is nothing more than a personal conviction, then it can be helpful for a scientists to have this attitude, as it would help him to not get distracted by anything that cannot be measured in an objective manner.
-However, what scientists with such view often do is try to impose it on general public.
+When this is nothing more than a personal conviction, then it can be helpful for a scientist to have this attitude, as it would help him to not get distracted by anything that cannot be measured in an objective manner.
+However, what scientists with such a view often do is try to impose it on the general public.

 Mind over matter is real, yet scientists deny it

-Placebo effect is sometimes used to describe a situation where symptoms of an illness were eliminated, while the physical root cause of the symptoms was left intact.
-For example, somebody may have a severe infection, but temporarily feel no pain.
-But placebo effect can also be something much more than that.
+The placebo effect is sometimes used to describe a situation where symptoms of an illness were eliminated, while the physical root cause of the symptoms was left intact.
+For example, somebody may have a severe infection but temporarily feel no pain.
+But the placebo effect can also be something much more than that.
 The term is also applied to situations where the actual physical root causes of a problem disappear simply because a patient starts to strongly expect them to.

-What cases like this demonstrate that it may be possible for humans to keep healthy just by believing that their health is strong and performing certain rituals to reinforce their beliefs.
-However, the combination of the facts that many scientists find it uncomfortable to work with something that cannot be deconstructed in the lab and that, once widely accepted, it has a potential to substantially reduce the need for certain industries related to the field of medicine keeps miraculous properties of placebo effect well away from awareness of an average person.
+Cases like this demonstrate that it may be possible for humans to keep healthy just by believing that their health is strong and performing certain rituals to reinforce their beliefs.
+However, the combination of the facts that many scientists find it uncomfortable to work with something that cannot be deconstructed in the lab and that, once widely accepted, has the potential to substantially reduce the need for certain industries related to the field of medicine keeps miraculous properties of placebo effect well away from awareness of an average person.

-When scientists try to eliminate believes that make life better
+When scientists try to eliminate beliefs that make life better

 It is a well-known fact that many scientists are atheists.
-This is not because science has disproved an existence of any intelligent forces outside of the physical universe.
-At best, science has proven that literal interpretation of some passages from popular religious text is incorrect.
-The main reason why many scientists are atheists is because most of people who start career in science have a presupposition that physical universe is all there is before they even start their career.
+This is not because science has disproved the existence of any intelligent forces outside of the physical universe.
+At best, science has proven that the literal interpretation of some passages from popular religious texts is incorrect.
+The main reason why many scientists are atheists is that most people who start a career in science have a presupposition that the physical universe is all there is before they even start their careers.

-I am not including the experiences where people hallucinate, hear voices and become unstable into this definition.
+I am not including the experiences where people hallucinate, hear voices, and become unstable in this definition.
 The spiritual experiences I am talking about are the ones that cause people to reevaluate their lives, instantly drop their long-term bad habits and, ultimately, change their lives for the better.

-William Wilson, one of the co-founder of Alcoholic Anonymous, had a religious experience that made him instantly quit drinking.
+William Wilson, one of the co-founders of Alcoholics Anonymous, had a religious experience that made him instantly quit drinking.
 Oprah Winfrey had a religious experience that completely turned her life around and helped her to acquire the mindset that eventually helped her to become a billionaire TV presenter.
 So did many other people.

 Gaps in argument in favor of militant atheism

-One of prominent scientists (or an ex scientist, to be precise) who actively promotes atheism is Richard Dawkins.
+One of the prominent scientists (or an ex-scientist, to be precise) who actively promotes atheism is Richard Dawkins.
 He wrote a book called The God Delusion.
 In the introduction to the book, he has stated that the arguments presented in the book are so irrefutable, that any rational person who would commit to reading it will become an atheist.

 Well, I must say that I have read the book from cover to cover and it certainly failed to convince me to become an atheist.
 The main reason for this was that what the book said was radically different from my own experiences.

-In some places, professor Dawkins makes factually incorrect statements.
-For example, he asserts that many people throughout the history were murdered for the sake of religion, but nobody was ever murdered for the sake of atheism.
-This statement completely ignores the fact that, in the 20th century alone, millions of people were murdered by far-left dictators in Russia, China and South-East Asia for their religious believes precisely in order to enforce atheism.
+In some places, Professor Dawkins makes factually incorrect statements.
+For example, he asserts that many people throughout history were murdered for the sake of religion, but nobody was ever murdered for the sake of atheism.
+This statement completely ignores the fact that, in the 20th century alone, millions of people were murdered by far-left dictators in Russia, China, and South-East Asia for their religious beliefs precisely in order to enforce atheism.

 A typical atheist is now how it’s presented in pop culture

-Finally, Richard Dawkins asserts that the majority of atheists are just like him: well-educated, articulate and generally pleasant to be with.
+Finally, Richard Dawkins asserts that the majority of atheists are just like him: well-educated, articulate, and generally pleasant to be with.
 However, the majority of atheists that I have met were nihilistic.
-Many of them had serious problems, such as uncontrollable drinking, drug habits or criminality.
-After all, if life is just a random game of dice with no purpose, why not just do whatever we want in a given moment?
+Many of them had serious problems, such as uncontrollable drinking, drug habits, or criminality.
+After all, if life is just a random game of dice with no purpose, why not just do whatever we want at a given moment?
 On the other hand, the vast majority of religious people that I have met were exactly the opposite: they led meaningful lives and had all their affairs in order.